ofnote/tsalib/README.md

 ## Best Practices

 * Convert all *relevant* config parameters into dimension variables.
 Use only the latter in your code.
+* Define all dimension variables upfront.
+Use `get_dim_vars` to lookup pre-defined dimension variables in any function context.
 * Avoid using `reshape` : use `view` and `transpose` together.
 An inadvertent `reshape` may not preserve your dimensions (axes).
 Using `view` to change shape protects against this: it throws an error if the dimensions being manipulated are not contiguous.